-Eoghan O’Sullivan is a solicitor with KOD Lyons.
+Eoghan O’Sullivan is a Associate with KOD Lyons.
 Eoghan qualified as a Solicitor in December 2017 and is now working in our Criminal Defence & Prison Law Team as well as our Children’s Court & Childcare Team.

 He joined our firm in October 2014 after interning at KOD Lyons in the Summer of 2014 and then completed his traineeship with our firm.
 Eoghan gained experience as a trainee in a number of our departments.
 As a trainee he worked on a number of groundbreaking prison law High Court cases including the recent successful challenge to single separation in Oberstown Detention Centre.
 Eoghan has experience in working on criminal trials in the Circuit, Central and Special Criminal Courts in Dublin as well as around the country circuits.